ssulca/ddosdn/topo/README.md

 v 5.1.2

-SDN Topology similat to a ISP infrastructure.
+SDN Topology similar to a ISP infrastructure.

 *Simplified block of the system.*
 <p style="text-align: center;">